Afghan cameleers in Australia: Impact and legacy

 From the mid 1800s through to the early 1900s, camels and cameleers were significant contributors to the wool industry, the mining industry, the construction of the Overland Telegraph and the rabbit-proof fence, and transporting water to wherever it was needed.
 However, even though the Afghans' help was greatly appreciated, they were also subject to discrimination because of their religion and appearance, and because of the competition they provided to European bullock (ox) and horse teamsters.
 Many of the European competitors were also cameleers, and in 1903 a European camel train owner in Wilcannia replaced all of his Afghan camel drivers with Europeans.

 Author Ryan Butta has highlighted the fact that the cameleers were rendered invisible in some of the popular mythologies and histories of Australia, such as Banjo Paterson's work.
 Paterson spent time in Bourke at the time the cameleers were an active part of the community and business there, yet did not write about them.

-The passenger train which travels between Adelaide and Darwin is known as "The Ghan" (formerly The Afghan Express) as a reference to the service the Afghans provided to the areas through which the train travels.
+Australia's most famous train, The Ghan, was named a century ago but not in homage to outback cameleers as popular folklore would have it.
+The antiquated passenger train that ran on the narrow-gauge Central Australia Railway between Port Augusta and Alice Springs – a service that ended in 1980 – was nicknamed "The Afghan Express" by a railwayman at Quorn in 1923: he was observing a Moslem man running to a place of quiet for evening prayers during a brief stop there.
+Soon the name was shortened to The Ghan and passed into public use, although the term was never used by the railway administration.
+In the 1960s a Commonwealth Railways marketer decided that the name recognised Afghan cameleers for their contribution to outback transport.
+The idea was his fiction, but it stuck.
+Marketing of the present-day Ghan between Adelaide and Darwin is still focused on the same sentiment, compelling as it is.

-After their use was superseded by modern transport, many camels were shot by police, but some cameleers released their camels into the wild rather than allow them to be shot, and a large population of feral camels remains from this time.
+Many camels were shot by police after they were superseded by modern transport, but some cameleers released their camels into the wild rather than allow them to be shot.
+A large population of feral camels remains from that time.

 Date palms, planted wherever the Afghans went, are another legacy of the cameleers.
 Another, understudied, legacy of the cameleers is the traces of Sufism introduced across Australia, evident in the remaining artefacts, particularly prayer beads, some books, and letters belonging to the cameleers.